Bryce285/system_monitor/README.md

 ## TODO
-1. Implement simple TUI to display CPU usage percents
+1. Use graphs instead of gauges for core utilization display